Work begun on first class personnel shipping crates

 LITTLETON, Colo. -- Charles McKinley has established a business here that would allow him to ship people as cargo aboard short-hop domestic flights.

 McKinley has experience in this field.
-Indeed, Mr. McKinley gained much notoriety recently as "Charlie in a Box" when he squeezed his 5 foot, 8 inch frame into a 42 X 36 X 15 inch box and shipped himself from New York to his parent's home in a Dallas suburb to avoid the cost of an airline ticket.
+Indeed, Mr. McKinley gained much notoriety recently as "Charlie in a Box" when he squeezed his 5 foot, 8 inch frame into a 42 X 36 X 15 inch box and shipped himself, as cargo, from New York to his parent's home in a Dallas suburb to avoid the cost of an airline ticket.